guillermodangelo/routing_tutorial/README.md

 `{"message":"URL string malformed close to position 1: \"\/\"","code":"InvalidUrl"}`

-A propper query for testing would be something like this: http://127.0.0.1:5000/route/v1/driving/14.5035,35.8976;14.5144,35.8989?overview=full&geometries=geojson
+A proper query for testing would be something like this: http://127.0.0.1:5000/route/v1/driving/14.5035,35.8976;14.5144,35.8989?overview=full&geometries=geojson

 The response is a JSON dictionary, that contains the calculated fastest route between the two input pair of coordinates, among other things.